 There are easy answers to this question, and harder ones.
 On the easy side, it’s one of the ways I’ve found to carry out Jesus’ command to serve, especially the poor, and I’ve made many friends—some of them my closest—with those who have served at Daybreak with me.
 Some have served there longer than I have.
 I’ve made friends with the Daybreak staff, too, and also with some of the guests, though that’s always an ironic thing.
 You make friends with some you see over and over, yet the fact that you see them over and over often means they’re chronically homeless.
 You wish they could move on.

 In his book Change the World, one of the best extensions of Greenleaf’s work, Robert Quinn asks us to consider what inner pain drives us towards or keeps us away from effective leadership and social change.
 Strangely—because I’ve taught social change for 20 years—it’s been only three or four months since I realized what pain has driven me to homeless shelters for so long.
 It’s been this life long pain of hardly ever feeling at home, anywhere.
 It’s manifested itself in many ways, one of which has to do with my being Filipino, and I don’t mean being a minority in American culture, though that’s part of it.
-I mean not feeling truly at home among my Filipino friends.
-Though they respect me and welcome me, I’m in a profession very different from them, and—most of all—I no longer speak my own dialect, Ilocano, and never did speak Tagalog, what most of them speak.
-For many reasons, this has been a deep, isolating pain for me, a pain doubled by not feeling at all attached to my homeland.
-Though I was born in the Philippines, I left when I was 11 months old and have never returned.
-From the time we could understand anything, my parents always told us the Philippines was never a place you wanted to be.
+I mean not feeling truly attached to my homeland.
+Though I was born in the Philippines, I left when I was 11 months old and have never returned, and from the time we could understand anything, my parents always told us the Philippines was never a place you wanted to be.
 When my Father’s mother died—I have no conscious memory of her, my grandmother—my Mother and Father fought over whether he would go back for his own mother’s funeral.
-My Mother won.
-My Father didn’t go.
+He didn’t go.

 That’s just one aspect of my hardly ever feeling at home, and I suppose it’s prompted at this moment because I’ve just moved into a new house where I’m not feeling at home yet.
 I miss the old one, and the old neighborhood, so much I feel like I’ll never feel at home here.